MicrosoftDocs/entra-docs/docs/identity-platform/msal-client-applications.md

 **Limit access** - Limit access to client secrets to only authorized personnel.
 Use [role-based access control](/azure/role-based-access-control/overview) to restrict access to client secrets to only those who need it to perform their operational duties.

 **Rotate client secrets** – [Rotation of client secrets](/azure/key-vault/keys/how-to-configure-key-rotation) on an as-needed or scheduled basis, can minimize the risk of a compromised secret being used to gain unauthorized access.
-When applied to cryptographic artifacts, the time span during which a key is suggested to remain in use, is called its *cryptoperiod* and is influenced by the strength of the cryptographic algorithm used and/or the adherence to standards or regulatory compliance practices.
+When applied, the time span during which a key is suggested to remain in use is influenced by the strength of the cryptographic algorithm used and/or the adherence to standards or regulatory compliance practices.

 **Use long secrets and strong encryption** – Closely related to the previous point, using strong encryption algorithms for data both in-transit (on the wire) and at-rest (on disk) helps ensure that high-entropy secrets remain unlikely to be brute-forced.
 Algorithms such as AES-128 (or higher) can help protect data at rest, while RSA-2048 (or higher) can help efficiently protect data in transit.
 Due to the ever-evolving nature of cybersecurity, it's always best practice to consult your security experts and periodically review your algorithm selection.